Economists say certain annuities could help retirees live securely, free to spend money without the fear of depleting their savings.

 Social Security: A Popular Annuity

 Economists point to the popularity of Social Security as proof that income annuities can be appealing to retirees.
+The guaranteed income of the federal program has long been one of its most treasured features.

 Concerned for their future standard of living, Americans opposed Bush’s proposal to implement mandatory “personal accounts,” at the expense of guaranteed benefits.
 According to Galston, surveys showed that in this context, “ownership and choice” were not as attractive as financial security to Americans, the majority of whom were more risk-averse following the 2001 recession.